solana-foundation/developer-content/docs/economics/inflation/inflation_schedule.md

 ![](/img/p_inflation_schedule.png)

-In the above graph we see the annual inflation rate [$\%$] over time, given the inflation parameters proposed above.
+In the above graph we see the annual inflation rate percentage over time, given the inflation parameters proposed above.

 ![](/img/p_total_supply.png)